cschneider/Karaf-Tutorial/docs/02/index.md

+---
-# Karaf Tutorial Part 2 - Using the Configuration Admin Service
+title: Karaf Tutorial Part 2 - Using the Configuration Admin Service
+---

 In the first part of the Karaf Tutorial we learned how to use maven and blueprint to offer and use pojo services and how to use the http service to publish a servlet.